How to Get a Black Cursor in Windows 11 [2 Ways]

 Make sure your drivers are up to date.
 Some of the users are using old drivers which can cause this problem.

-Also, turn off your antivirus because they can interfere with the Windows live messenger software and may cause problems when moving your cursor around.
+Also, turn off your antivirus because it can interfere with the Windows live messenger software and may cause problems when moving your cursor around.
 If this works, make sure you start using a fully compatible Windows 11 antivirus.

 This will give you the chance to check if the problem persists.
 You can turn it back on after checking if this helps or not.
 Also, note that you can change the mouse cursor’s color in Windows 11 to better match your selected theme.